austinpischer/SeatPM/README.md

 File Explanation:
 ==============================================================================*/
 ```
 2a.
-All major sections of a file should have a "separator comment" as follows:
+All major sections of a file should (feel free to change "=" for more or
+    less emphasis) have a "separator comment" as follows:
 ```
 //==============================================================================
 // Section Name